Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 Christian Walker At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 45th, his on-base percentage ranks 36th, and he is 10th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 43rd in batting average, 36th in on-base percentage, and eighth in slugging.

-- Walker has picked up a hit in 63.2% of his 125 games this year, with more than one hit in 28.0% of those games.
+- Walker has picked up a hit in 80 of 126 games this year, with multiple hits 36 times.

-- He has gone deep in 20.0% of his games this season, and 5.3% of his trips to the plate.
+- In 19.8% of his games this season, he has hit a home run, and 5.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.